Updated

 How to Make Crockpot Chicken and Rice Step by Step

-Season the Chicken: Place 1½-2 pounds of boneless, skinless chicken thighs in the crockpot insert.
-Season with ½ teaspoon each of salt and pepper.
+Season the chicken: Place 1½-2 lbs. of boneless, skinless chicken thighs in the crockpot and season with ½ tsp each of salt and pepper.

-Mix the Liquid and Rice: In a large bowl, whisk a 10.75-ounce can of condensed cream of chicken soup, a 10.75-ounce can of condensed cream of mushroom soup, 1 cup of low-sodium chicken broth, 1 teaspoon of onion powder, 1 teaspoon of garlic powder, the remaining ½ teaspoon each of salt and pepper, and 1½ cups of long-grain rice.
-Pour over the chicken.
+Combine the soups, seasoning, and rice: In a large bowl, combine a 10.75-oz. can of condensed cream of chicken soup, a 10.75-oz. can of condensed cream of mushroom soup, 1 cup of low-sodium chicken broth, 1 tsp of onion powder, 1 tsp garlic powder, the remaining ½ tsp each of salt and pepper, and 1½ cups long-grain rice.
+Pour this mixture over the chicken.

-Top with Cheese: Taste and season with salt and pepper.
+Top with cheese: Taste and season with more salt and pepper, if required.
 Sprinkle 1 cup of shredded cheddar cheese on top, cover, and let it melt for 5-10 minutes before serving.

 The recipe does not allow for enough liquid for the rice to cook so it was crunchy and undercooked even though I followed the instructions exactly.
 I added more liquid to try to course correct, but there was no correcting it.
 If I were to somehow want to make this again, I would make the rice separately.
 But honestly, the dish was so bland and under seasoned, even though I precisely followed the instructions, that even more seasoning couldn’t save it.